-Please note that this guide has been provided as simple reference.
-For further clarification, it is suggested that you contact your physician.
+Please note, this guide has been provided as a simple reference.
+For further clarification or for help understanding laboratory results, please contact your health care provider.

 Albumin is one part of a group of serum proteins and a component of total serum protein.
 Low values may be a result of hepatic (liver) or renal (kidney) disorders.
 Higher values may indicate dehydration.

 Alanine aminotransferase (ALT) is an enzyme involved in the metabolism of the amino acid alanine.
 ALT is found in a number of tissues but in higher concentration in the liver.
 Elevated levels can be due to certain medications or extensive exercise, but can also be a sign of liver disorders.

 Aspartate aminotransferase (AST) is an enzyme found in high concentration in the heart muscle, liver cells, skeletal muscle cells and to a lesser degree in other tissues.
 Elevated levels of AST can indicate muscle trauma, heart damage or damage to the liver.

 Blood urea nitrogen (BUN) is an end product of protein metabolism, which is cleared by the kidneys.
 Elevated levels may be an indication of kidney disorders or diuretics.

 Carcinoembryonic antigen (CEA) is a glycoprotein found in a variety of human tissues which circulates at low levels in the blood, up to 3.ng/ml for non-smokers and 5.0 ng/ml for smokers.
 Elevations in CEA may be due to inflammation, benign tumors or malignant tumors.

 Cholesterol is a normal body constituent, used in the structure of cell membranes, synthesis of bile acids and steroid hormones.
 It is one of the major lipids in the body.
 Excess cholesterol in the blood has been correlated with cardiovascular disease.